Tim Otto Roth on using Hubble data as art

 Passersby in Baltimore, Maryland’s Inner Harbor can currently view a free outdoor exhibit created with data from the Hubble Space Telescope.
-First exhibited in Venice, Italy, for Hubble’s 20th birthday, German artist Tim Otto Roth’s From the Distant Past uses green laser light to project Hubble spectrographic data on the corrugated steel facade of the Maryland Science Center.
+First exhibited in Venice, Italy, for Hubble’s 20th birthday, From the Distant Past from German artists Tim Otto Roth uses green laser light to project Hubble spectrographic data on the corrugated steel facade of the Maryland Science Center.
 The exhibit will be on display each night through October 18, 2011, when it will move to the Hayden Planetarium in New York City.
 Roth met with EarthSky to talk more about spectra and how artists and scientists can help each other.

 How did this project come about?